IG-Group/swagger-search/README.md

 Your best option is to learn Clojure.
 It will do you a lot of good :stuck_out_tongue_winking_eye:.

-Failing that, use the *:uri-or-file* provider and have a process that updates the file or have a HTTP server that is able to return the list of services.
+Failing that, use the *:uri-or-file* provider and have a process that updates the file or write some HTTP server that is able to return the list of services.

 #### Plugin a new provider